OfficeDev/office-js-docs-pr/docs/develop/support-ie-11.md

 For a sample add-in that uses core.js, see [Word Add-in Angular2 StyleChecker](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).

-## Determine at Configure your Office Add-in to use a shared runtime if the add-in is running in Internet Explorer
+## Determine at runtime if the add-in is running in Internet Explorer

 Your add-in can discover if it is running in Internet Explorer by reading the [window.navigator.userAgent](https://developer.mozilla.org/docs/Web/API/Navigator/userAgent) property.
 This enables the add-in to either provide an alternate experience or gracefully fail.
 The following is an example.
 Note that Internet Explorer sends a string beginning with "Trident" as the value of userAgent.